pashpashpash/SamsungCMS/README.md

 4. Create timeline of edits to the config files (with time stamps) and store them (with ability to backup at any point).

 ## To do
--  [ ] Generate configHTML for hover popups on Global View Page on site load.
-     -  Query all unique app configs (with distinct originalNames), and generate a map of html elements to the app config number.
 - [ ] Add login functionality + server validation
 - [ ] Delpoy site to a hosted domain provided by Sergey.
 Alternatively, hook up a GCP server myself.
 - [ ] Write a translator in go that translates ultra app configs to config.ini sections